arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-09.md

 Solutions to this exercise can be found in the `intro/exercise-solutions/quiz-game/part-09` module.

 Note: to avoid copy&paste of the same code, the solution for `part-09` does use the code of `part-08` and `test-utils` as libraries.
-Furthermore, when you run `mvn verify` on this module, you will only get coverage results for the class `RedirectForwardHandler`, which is the only one in the module (as all other classes are in `part-08`, which is treated as an external library).
+Furthermore, when you run `mvn verify` on this module, you will not get coverage results, as all the classes are in `part-08`, which is treated as an external library.